objcio/articles/2015-02-09-photo-extension.md

 functionality to the user anywhere other than within his or her own app.
 Extensions have changed this, with the photo editing extension in particular allowing you to put your code right into the heart of the Photos app.
-Despite the slightly convoluted many-tap workflow, the photo editing extension uses the power of the Photos framework to provide a coherent and integrated user experience.
+Despite the slightly convoluted multi-tap workflow, the photo editing extension uses the power of the Photos framework to provide a coherent and integrated user experience.

 Resumable editing has traditionally been reserved for use in desktop photo